 Release Date: Jun.
 16, 2020

-Our Summer in Mara review copy was supplied by the developer.Some of our posts include links to online retail stores.
+Our Summer in Mara review copy was provided by the developer.Some of our posts include links to online retail stores.
 We get a small cut if you buy something through one of our links.
 Don't worry, it doesn't cost you anything extra.